pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 ## Delete messages from history

 ##### Requires Message Persistence

-Remove messages from a channel’s history.
+Enable Message Persistence in the Admin Portal.

 ##### Required setting

-Enable Delete-From-History for your key in the Admin Portal and initialize the SDK with a secret key.
+Enable the `Delete-From-History` setting and initialize the SDK with a secret key.

 ### Method(s)